 Dumpster rentals come in a variety of sizes.
 Some are more available and affordable than others, depending on the location and size.
 Below we will answer that question for you, but we will also provide you more clarity on some differences between these two sizes.
 There are two main things to consider relating to this question: dumpster dimensions and price vs value.

 One thing to consider here is the size difference between the 15 yard dumpster and the 20 yard dumpster.
 The 15 yard has a smaller "footprint", meaning it does not take up as much space as a 20 yard.
 A typical 15 yard dumpster is about 16 feet long, about 8 feet wide and 4 feet tall.
 This makes these dumpsters ideal for smaller spaces.
 Obviously, being a smaller size it can't hold as much material.
-A 15 yard can hold roughly 7 or 8 pickup truck loads of trash.
+A 15 yard can hold roughly 7 pickup truck loads of trash.

 Tip: if you are trying to save money by looking at a smaller size, read more below about why that's not usually your best option with dumpster rentals.